 - Our Blueberry Crumble Pie is packed with both flavor and texture.

-- Pumpkin Pop Tarts are a fun way to use pie crust.
+- Pumpkin Pop Tarts are a fun way to use pie dough.

 - Rhubarb Blueberry Pie is the perfect sweet-tart treat.

-- If you’re looking for a whole-wheat pie crust, check out this recipe.
+- A whole-wheat pie crust is delicious for a more nutty flavor.
 Light, tender and buttery.
 It’s also a great alternative to this recipe if you’re looking for an all-butter crust.

 - We’ve also got a great gluten-free pie crust.

-- In the bowl of a food processor, combine flour, sugar, and salt; pulse to combine.
+- In bowl of a food processor, combine flour, sugar, and salt; pulse to combine.

 - Sprinkle shortening over flour mixture and process until flour resembles course cornmeal, about 5 pulses.
 Sprinkle butter over flour mixture and pulse until crumbs are slightly smaller than pea-sized, 15–20 pulses.